Geumsansa: Noju - Treasure #22

 Described as a relic, Noju is found between two of the temple's buildings, Daejeokgwangjeon Hall and Daejanggak Hall.
 Noju is believed to date from the early Goryeo period or the 10th century.
 The function or purpose of this relic remains unknown.
 With the small sculpture of a bud positioned on the top removed, it may have served as a square pedestal for an image of the Buddha.
 Noju is constructed of three stone pedestals neatly layered at the bottom, middle and top.
 The bud-shaped magic stone ornament found at the peak of the relic is similar to that found at the apex of a wooden pagoda.
 Pole patterns are engraved on the back and edge of the bottom pedestal with eight longish ovals on the surface.
 The 16 petals of a lotus flower are engraved on the front.
 The middle pedestal has no decoration on its sides.
 The 16 petals of the lotus flower motif found at the bottom is repeated on the top pedestal, but with the lotus flower petals on the top pedestal being longer and slimmer than those found on the bottom pedestal.
 Each side of the base is 1.2 m long making the relic 2.3 m tall.

-Seogyeondae - Treasure #23
+Seongnyeondae - Treasure #23

-Geumsansaseogyeondae (Stone lotus pedestal of Geumsansa Temple).
+Geumsansa Seongnyeondae (Stone lotus pedestal of Geumsansa Temple).

-Seogyeondae is a finely detailed lotus-shaped stone pedestal that historians believe dates back to the 10th century between the Unified Silla Dynasty and the early Goryeo Dynasty.
+Seongnyeondae is a finely detailed lotus-shaped stone pedestal that historians believe dates back to the 10th century between the Unified Silla Dynasty and the early Goryeo Dynasty.
 The pedestal is constructed from one solid piece of stone with the top surface cut level and pierced by two square holes at the top, which are believed to have accommodated an image of the Buddha.
 The middle belt is embossed with a floral pattern while the top belt has a hexagonal pattern.
 In general, this stone pedestal utilizes the style and form typical of that from the Unified Silla Dynasty.